KaiTebay/KaiTebay.github.io/content/posts/smells-like-logical-error.md

 Simply because of how errors work, there are a few situations you might find yourself in, so let's identify what we're talking about:

 - Firstly, if you commit the Nirvana fallacy, it was either **intentional** or **unintentional**.
     - The idea of intentionally making an error might seem strange, but it might not be as weird as it seems: there are plenty of reasons to try and 'defend' what we already think.
-I recommend watching Jonah and Henry's discussion about [cognitive dissonance](https://en.wikipedia.org/wiki/Cognitive_dissonance).
 - Secondly, upon learning that you did commit the Nirvana fallacy, you either **care** or you **don't care**.
     - By whether you "care", I mean whether you are interested in rectifying it.
 For this article, I'm going to assume that you **care**, and therefore would either like to rectify errors you've made, or avoid them in the future.